talkable/talkable-docs/source/android_sdk/advanced.rst

 Using multiple site slugs
 -------------------------

-To use multiple site slugs inside your application, follow these steps:
+To use multiple site slugs in your application, follow these steps:

 1. Add credentials for each site you are going to use inside your manifest file.
    Format is the same as from corresponding